bryokn/Code-Challenge-Bank-of-Flatiron/README.md

 Contributing:

-We welcome contributions to this app.
+Any contributions to this app are welcome.
 If you have a bug fix or feature improvement, please feel free to submit a pull request.